© 2024 Kansas City Public Radio

 Overlooked

 Former Kansas City, Kansas, detective Roger Golubski is accused of putting an innocent man in jail, exploiting vulnerable Black women, and terrorizing the community for decades.
-How did he get away with it for so long, and what does justice look like for his victims?
-From KCUR Studios and the NPR Midwest Newsroom, Overlooked is a new investigative podcast about the systemic problems long left unaddressed throughout the Midwest.
+But just before his trial was set to begin, Golubski was found dead.
+How did he get away for so long, and what does justice look like for his victims now?
+From KCUR Studios and the NPR Midwest Newsroom, Overlooked is an investigative podcast about the systemic problems long left unaddressed throughout the Midwest.

 • Residents of Kansas City, Kansas, had been sounding alarms about detective Roger Golubski and corruption in the police department for decades.
 But city leaders did nothing, and Golubski retired in peace while the families of his victims mourned.
 It wasn’t until a year after KCUR started working on this podcast that the FBI finally arrested Golubski — on just a fraction of his alleged crimes.
 What does justice even look like after all this time?